 - Lessening treatment time for second phase orthodontic treatment

-If your child needs early treatment (Phase I), the time frame usually spans from 6 to 18 months.
-Once Phase I treatment end, Dr. Fotovat will remove any appliances and monitor the growth and development of the patient during a rest period.
-The corrective portion of the orthodontic treatment (Phase II) can begin after the rest of the permanent teeth have erupted.
-During Phase II, treatment will address the alignment of all permanent teeth.
+If your child needs early orthodontic treatment (Phase I), the time frame usually spans from 6 to 18 months.
+Once Phase I treatment ends, Dr. Fotovat will remove any appliances and monitor the growth and development of the patient during a rest period called observation.
+The corrective portion of the orthodontic treatment (Phase II) can begin after permanent teeth have erupted.
+During Phase II, treatment will address the alignment of all permanent teeth to achieve a Picture Perfect Smile.